sitaramkm/microservices-demo-old/README.md

-**Modified to customize the demo.
-This project is originally developed by Google to demonstrate use of technologies like Kubernetes/GKE, Istio, Stackdriver, gRPC and OpenCensus**.
+**Originally developed by Google to demonstrate use of technologies like Kubernetes/GKE, Istio, Stackdriver, gRPC and OpenCensus to showcase a microservices demo**.

+**The customization involves securing this application with certificates issued by Venafi.
+The instructions are extended to install cert-manager and configuring Venafi as a certificate issuer to protect machine identities.
+Machines identities here translates to ingresses, service mesh where encryption is needed.**

-# Book Store: Cloud-Native Microservices Demo Application
+# Book Store: Securing Cloud-Native Microservices with Venafi - Demo

 This project contains a 10-tier microservices application.
 The application is a web-based e-commerce app called **“Book Store”** where users can browse whitepapers, eBooks add them to the cart, and purchase them.
+The project explores machine identities as it applies to the application and demonstrates ways to protect them to make sure data is encrypted everywhere.

 This application works on any Kubernetes cluster (including a local one.
 It’s **easy to deploy with little to no configuration**.